-If the board of supervisors feels an employee or employee organization has violated the provisions of lowa Code §20.10, a complaint may be filed with the public employment relations board within 90 days of the alleged violation.
+If the board of supervisors feels an employee or employee organization has violated the provisions of lowa Code §20.10, a complaint may be filed with the Employment Appeal Board within 90 days of the alleged violation.
 The accused is given 10 days to file a written answer to the complaint.
 The board of supervisors should be aware that employees or employee organizations may file complaints against the supervisors as public employers in the same manner for alleged violations on the part of the board of supervisors or their designated representative [lowa Code §20.11(1)].
-(See lowa Code §20.11 for details on how the PER board handles complaints)
+(See lowa Code §20.11 for details on how the EAB handles complaints)